bigalthefirst1/alian-analects/_posts/2025-05-09-peals-paradox.markdown

 # **Story Time**

 I never fully understood the impact of this quote until the first time I was met with kindness.
 I was randomly invited to watch the Project Sekai movie with my friends and was brought into a Discord group chat.
 There were three unfamiliar faces, they all seemed interesting, I made some engagements for fun.
 My friends induce a mysterious aura on me by placing attention on how differently I behave in person versus online.
 I feel alienated and embarrassed by this so my plan is to make this backfire on them by having the new people feel bad for me.
-This partially works, but has an unintended side effect.
+This partially works, but has an unintended side effect

 **Glazing**